Evan-Alexander/letter/README.md

-# form-bel-air
+# letter
-made a form substituting for lyrics in a famous opening song
+made a form that, when filled out, makes it look like a letter is addressed to them

 ## Setup/Installation Requirements

 * Copy repository link
-* From terminal - $ git clone {repository url}*
 *  - Clone this repository and then open 'index.html' in the browser.

 ## No known bugs exist